Simple chip carving tutorial

 Looking for a chip carving tutorial that is simple in design yet elegant in presentation?

 Whether you are new to chip carving--or are looking for an easy gift to make--you will have fun with this tutorial.
 It was created by our friend Olga Evistigneeva from Saint-Petersburg, Russia.
-You can see more of Olga's lovely chip carvings at Etsy and on Instagram.
+You can see more of Olga's lovely chip carvings on Instagram.

 What you will need for this chip carving tutorial